 Physical Vapour Deposition

-The Physical Vapour Deposition (PVD) process is used by Bailey of Sheffield for the coloured CABLE™ bracelets.
+The Physical Vapour Deposition (PVD) process is used by Bailey of Sheffield for the coloured CABLE™ stainless steel bracelets.
 PVD is a complex process, primarily used in aerospace and Formula 1 applications.
 It is accomplished under vacuum conditions which transfers microscopic particles of colour onto the stainless steel of the CABLE™ bracelet.

 Made In Sheffield

 Bailey of Sheffield are very proud members of Made In Sheffield

 "Made In Sheffield" is one of the World's great brands, made famous internationally as a mark of origin and quality on the City's manufactured products.

 Today, Sheffield is a successful 21st century City of Makers, boasting world-class companies in sectors as diverse as advanced manufacturing, materials technology, the creative and digital industries, food, biomedical / healthcare technology and the creative & digital industries.

 The stainless steel spheres you see in Millennium Square in the city centre are a piece of public art called Rain, created by sculptor Colin Rose.